sgoemans/BowerGulpJasminePhantomjs/README.md

 </html>
 ```

 #####9) Create a /test/SpecRunner.html file.
 Make sure some jasmine2-junit libraries are included instead of the original Jasmine ones.

-Please note that the Todo item template must also be included:
+Please note that the Todo item template must also be included.

 ```
 <!DOCTYPE html>
 <html>